mbelanger0/parcel-b-beetle-quest/README.md

 ## Setup Requirements & Usage
 In order to run this game:
-* Clone the repo to your computer
+* Clone the repo to your computer or download the latest GitHub release
 * Install pygame and pillow (the two external libraries this game depends on) by running `pip install -r requirements.txt`
 * Run the file `main.py` by typing `python main.py` into a terminal open to the